OpenBB-finance/OpenBB/CONTRIBUTING.md

 #### Coding

 Although the Coding Guidelines section has been already explained.
-It is worth mentioning that if you want to be faster at developing a new feature, you may implement it first on a `jupyter notebook` and then carry it accross to the terminal.
+It is worth mentioning that if you want to be faster at developing a new feature, you may implement it first on a `jupyter notebook` and then carry it across to the terminal.
 This is mostly useful when the feature relies on scraping data from a website, or implementing a Neural Network model.

 #### Git Process